Smile with confidence!

 - meet the Eligibility Requirements explained above;

-- update the Benefits Administrative Office and the State with your name, gender, Social Security Number and current address.
+- update the Benefits Administrative Office and the State with your name, gender, Social Security Number, and current address.

 If your medical insurance is through Kaiser

-You will not get a separate Kaiser Permanente dental card if you reside in the Kaiser service area and you currently have Kaiser Permanente medical insurance.
+You will not get a separate Kaiser Permanente dental card if you live in the Kaiser service area and you currently have Kaiser Permanente medical insurance.
 You will have one card for both medical and dental insurance.